ucsb/campus-cloud-docs/docs/guidelines/security.md

 ### AWS Security

+#### AWS Shared Responsibility Model

+Security is a shared responsibility between AWS, the Campus Cloud Team, and individual users.
+The [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) describes this as security of the cloud and security in the cloud:

+Security of the cloud – AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
+AWS also provides you with services that you can use securely.
+The effectiveness of our security is regularly tested and verified by third-party auditors as part of the [AWS compliance programs](https://aws.amazon.com/compliance/programs/).
+To learn about the compliance programs that apply to AWS Control Tower, see AWS Services in Scope by Compliance Program.

+Security in the cloud – Your responsibility is determined by the AWS services that you use.
+You are also responsible for other factors including the sensitivity of your data, your organization's requirements, and applicable laws and regulations.

 #### User Access

 We strongly recommend that you do not use the [root user](/glossary#rootuser) for your everyday tasks, even the administrative ones.